 Once you have passed Part 1 You can apply for Part 2 more information here https://www.gov.uk/adi-part-2-test

-The test takes around one hour and is a test of you driving ability, It is very similar to a standard driving test but you must be at a much higher standard than a normal pupil as you will be asked to drive on the motorway, complete all manoeuvers and can only obtain 6 minor faults.
-This is a difficult test and you must be properly prepared.
+The test takes around one hour and is a test of you driving ability, It is very similar to a standard driving test but you must be at a much higher standard than a normal pupil as you will be asked to drive on the motorway, complete all manoeuvres and can only obtain 6 minor faults.
+You must be properly prepared.
 You will also have your eyesight checked and be asked vehicle safety questions.
 You are only allowed 3 attempts at this part of the test.

 After you have passed part 2 you can apply for Part 3 more information here: https://www.gov.uk/adi-part-3-test

 A DVSA examiner will watch you giving a client-centred driving lesson to one of your pupils for about 45 minutes.
 At the start of the lesson, discuss the goals for the lesson and risk management with your pupil.
 This should take no more than 3 minutes.
 Your pupil must drive for at least 40 minutes of the lesson.
 You cannot spend the whole lesson teaching a manoeuvre, but you can include a short recap of one you’ve taught in a previous lesson.
 At the end of the lesson, give your pupil no more than 3 minutes to reflect on their performance.
 The examiner will look for evidence that you meet the national standard for driver and rider training.

 You’ll be marked on 17 areas of competence that are grouped into 3 categories: